dannielhugo/typescript-clean-architecture/README.md

-# Typescript Clean Architeture Example
+# Typescript Clean Architecture Example

+:warning:  This is still under development!

-This is a simple implementation of an account management using typescript and Uncle Bob's Clean Architeture concepts.
+This is a simple implementation of an account management using typescript and Uncle Bob's Clean Architecture concepts.

 I used [awilix](https://github.com/jeffijoe/awilix) to develop a Dependency Injection in this project.